Aagam2020/Shahportfolio/final_project_Aagam2.md

 ## Key Quotes from Interviews

 One participant, the psychology student, remarked, "Adding interactivity, like tooltips, would make this chart easier to explore and much more engaging."
-A retired teacher noted, "Start with an overview of depression trends, then move into the demographic disparities to set the stage better."
-The social worker commented, "The charts are impactful, but some of them feel a bit too busy.
-Simplifying them slightly could make the message clearer."
+The retired teacher noted, "Start with an overview of depression trends, then move into the demographic disparities to set the stage better."
+The social worker commented, "The charts are impactful, and give well documented information which is helpful in understanding the story."

 ---